Intevation/intelmq-fody/docs/DesignConsiderations.md

     If she wanted only one organisation to treat the `fqdn` in question differently, this would then need to be an annotation to the organisation, not the `fqdn`.
- 2. Each organisation refering to an `fqdn` gets their own entry.
+ 2. Each organisation referring to an `fqdn` gets their own entry.
 This makes adding an annotation that affects the same fqdn in all places harder as it would have to be done editing each organisation.
 On the other hand it is easier to understand what will happen if an organisation is changed